 When in Doubt, Call Your Pediatrician

-There’s always someone on call to help you manage your baby’s care at home.
+Regardless of whether you’re dealing with infant allergies vs. colds, there’s always someone on call to help you manage your baby’s care at home.
 Lean on their expertise so that everyone can be feeling better, faster.